flux-framework/rfc/spec_10.rst

 Garbage Collection
 ~~~~~~~~~~~~~~~~~~

-References to content are the responsibility of the Flux key Value Store.
+References to content are the responsibility of the Flux Key Value Store.
 Content that the KVS no longer references MAY NOT be removed while the Flux
 instance is running.